Lusan-sapkota/Jarvis/README.md

 ## 🙏 Acknowledgments

-- Thanks to all contributors and testers
+- Thanks in advance to all contributors and testers
 - Special thanks to the OpenCV and Python communities
 - All the open-source libraries that made this project possible

+## 🔮 Roadmap (Maybe in future)

+- [ ] Mobile application support
+- [ ] Cloud sync for user preferences
+- [ ] Advanced NLP for more natural conversations
+- [ ] Integration with additional smart home platforms
+- [ ] Offline mode for privacy-focused users